Common Wage and Overtime Issues for Tipped Employees

 Problem 3: Tipped Employees Receive No or Miscalculated Overtime Pay

 Tipped employees who work more than 40 hours during a seven-day workweek qualify to receive overtime pay.
 Calculations of overtime pay for tipped employees can be very complicated.
 Overtime for a tipped employee is a legal quagmire for employers.
-Tipped employees should discuss their overtime pay with an overtime lawyer.
+Tipped employees should discuss their overtime pay with overtime lawyers.

 Problem 4: Mandatory Tip Pooling Leaves Tipped Employees Earning Less Than Full Minimum Wage